sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Preprocessing of Data

+You can find the code of the image preprocessing and augmentation in the section _Step 2_ in the notebook.

 As a first step I decided to perform a histogram equalization on all images of the test, validation and training data set in order to improve the contrast.
-Since histogram equalization only applies to the inensity channel I converted the RGB image to YUV colorspace and performed the histogram equalization on the Y channel.
+Since histogram equalization only applies to the intensity channel I converted the RGB image to YUV colorspace and performed the histogram equalization on the Y channel.
 Finally, the image is converted back to RGB colorspace.

 The training data set consists of 12630 labeled images.
 While this seems to be a great number it is advantageous to have more data samples with different attributes.